 - For your top 50 components, is the reorder point derived from statistical demand-pattern analysis with lead-time variability, or from a fixed safety-stock multiplier set at onboarding?
 Fixed = either over-ordering on slow movers or stocking out on critical items.

-- Are component invoices already classified COGS in QuickBooks at month-end, matched to POs, with lot tracking?
-No = your bookkeeper is doing reconciliation that should be automatic.
+- Are component invoices already classified COGS in QuickBooks at month-end, matched to the current PO and receipt state, with lot tracking where needed?
+No = your bookkeeper is doing reconciliation that should have happened upstream.

 If any answer is no, the procurement loop is open.
 The work in those gaps is what a closed-loop system eliminates.